Mental Health

 “In Mexico [and many parts of Latin America], there is significant stigma around mental health.
 People feel more comfortable talking to a community health worker than a psychiatrist.
 ECHO programs make the difference that nothing else can,” says Mauricio Tohen, who supports the Project ECHO and SE-COMISCA behavioral health partnership as part of his role with the Department of Psychiatry at The University of New Mexico.

-Dr. Mauricio Tohen stands in front of a group of seated health care professionals during an ECHO session.
+Dr. Mauricio Tohen stands in front of a group of seated health care professionals during an ECHO telementoring session.

-Reaching the Most Remote Communities
+Reaching the Most Rural Communities

 “Many smaller towns and villages lack mental health teams.
 ECHO helps build capacity so that primary care providers can offer mental health services to the population, in tandem with support from city or urban providers,” says Dr. Sandra Romano, ECHO program coordinator, The University of the Republic in Uruguay, an institution that holds ECHO Superhub status.